ThomasMott/fg/posts/creating-a-brand-logo.md

 #### Where can I get my creative juices flowing?

-If you want to see how creative professionals create innovative logos, check out [Dribbble](https://dribbble.com/), [Awwwards](https://www.awwwards.com/) and [Behance]](https://www.behance.net/).
-If you find those intimidating or pretentious then[Instagram](https://www.instagram.com) works too.
+If you want to see how creative professionals create innovative logos, check out [Dribbble](https://dribbble.com/), [Awwwards](https://www.awwwards.com/) and [Behance](https://www.behance.net/).
+If you find those intimidating or pretentious then [Instagram](https://www.instagram.com) works too.
 You'd be surprised where else you draw inspiration from.

 Some places to look for images are [Pinterest](https://www.pinterest.com/) and [Unsplash](https://unsplash.com/).